 Incense to the Japanese is not just an object of utility or commodity, but instead something with centuries of rich importance and cultural heritage.
 In Japan, there are three classical Japanese "Arts of Refinement" that have their origins centuries ago.
 Ikebana, or flower arrangement, known as Kado - the way of flowers - is well know throughout the world.
 The tea ceremony, known as Chado - the way of tea - is quite famous both within and outside Japan.
 Yet the third, the art of listening to incense known as Kodo - the way of incense - is barely known in America (even in Japan it is the least known of the three).
 All three date back to Japan's Muromachi Period and formalized in the late 1500s.

-Japanese incense is a natural product.
-The ingredients used to make Japanese incense have changed little since the 1500's.
-The woods, spices, and natural fragrances uses in its manufacture are often highly sought after, processed in their natural form, and provide the foundation of the incense stick.
+Traditional Japanese incense is a natural product, the ingredients of which having changed little since the 1500's.
+The woods, spices, and natural fragrances uses in its manufacture are often highly sought after, processed in their natural or oil form, and provide the foundation of the incense stick.
 Most often, rare and fragrant woods are the primary ingredient for incense, prized for the fragrant qualities they naturally posses.
 Some of these woods, like Kyara - the highest grade of aloeswood - are both rare and more valuable ounce for ounce than gold!
 It is through heating these ingredients (smoke is a byproduct, not the fragrance) that their essence is released.

-Japanese incense, on the other hand, is first and foremost based upon its natural ingredients, and the fragrant and rare woods that serve as its base.
+Traditional Japanese incense, on the other hand, is first and foremost based upon its natural ingredients, and the fragrant and rare woods that serve as its base fragrance.
 The "core" of Japanese incense is the same as the rest of the stick - all natural ingredients and prized fragrant woods that have been used in formulas dating back hundreds of years.
-If an incense is a cinnamon-aloeswood blend, then it is made almost exclusively from cinnamon and aloeswood - all natural fragrant ingredients.
+If an incense is a traditional cinnamon-aloeswood blend, then it's fragrance comes predominately from cinnamon and aloeswood - all natural fragrant ingredients.
 Even where Japanese incenses are blended with modern uses of perfumes (for example Daihatu's incorporation of French perfumery techniques), the emphasis is on blending the natural ingredients with essential oils and high quality perfumes to produce a "modern" incense.

 Better With Age